Group-Sparse Matrix Factorization for Transfer Learning of Word Embeddings: Conclusions

 \section{Conclusions}

 We propose a novel estimator for transferring knowledge from large text corpora to learn word embeddings in a data-scarce domain of interest.
 We cast this as a low-rank matrix factorization problem with a group-sparse penalty, regularizing the domain embeddings towards existing pre-trained embeddings.
 Under a group-sparsity assumption and standard regularity conditions, we prove that our estimator requires substantially less data to achieve the same error compared to conventional estimators that do not leverage transfer learning.
-Our experiments demonstrate the effectiveness of our approach in the low-data regime on synthetic data, a domain word identification task on Wikipedia articles, and a downstream clinical trial eligibility prediction task.
+Our experiments demonstrate the effectiveness of our approach in the low-data regime, both on synthetic data and on real-world textual data such as Wikipedia articles.

+More broadly, our approach provides the first principled foundation for transfer learning in natural language processing models, and can potentially inform similar approaches in other models beyond low-rank matrix completion.
+For instance, fine-tuning remains popular among large language models (LLMs) such as BERT and GPT, and our insights could contribute to a theoretical understanding of methods that efficiently combine pre-trained LLMs with a small amount of domain data.
+It is worth noting that, despite the recent prominence of LLMs that generate dynamic word embeddings, static word embedding models such as GloVe and Word2Vec continue to be used in high-stakes settings where interpretability matters~\citep{bommasani2020interpreting}.

-While our focus has been on learning word embeddings, unsupervised matrix factorization models have also been widely applied for recommender systems and causal inference, which may open up new lines of inquiry.
-For instance, in recommender systems, one could consider a bandit approach that further collects domain-specific data in an online fashion~\citep{kallus2020dynamic}; in causal inference, one could treat counterfactuals as missing data and leverage a factor model~\citep{xiong2019large}.
-There has also been significant recent interest in low-rank tensor recovery problems~\citep{goldfarb2014robust,zhang2019robust,shah2019iterative}, where one aims to learn to make recommendations across multiple types of outcomes \citep{farias2019learning} or to learn treatment effects across multiple experiments \citep{agarwal2020synthetic}.
-Our transfer learning approach can be used in conjunction with these methods in order to leverage data from other domains.
+While our focus has been on learning word embeddings, unsupervised matrix factorization models have also been widely applied for other business applications (see, e.g., our discussion in \S \ref{ssec:other-apps}), such as social networks, supply chains, and recommender systems, which may open up new lines of inquiry in conjunction with our transfer learning approach.

-\ACKNOWLEDGMENT{The authors gratefully acknowledge helpful feedback from various seminar participants, and indispensable financial support from the Wharton Analytics Initiative and the Wharton Dean's Fund.}
+\ACKNOWLEDGMENT{The authors gratefully acknowledge indispensable financial support from the Wharton Analytics Initiative and the Wharton Dean's Fund.}

 {\SingleSpacedXI }